 First Things First…

 The first thing to check when you are troubleshooting your sump pump is to make sure that it is plugged in.
-This seems like common sense but you would be surprised at how many times the sump pump is simply unplugged.
-Boxes that are moved around in your basement can bump it loose or a family member may unplug it to use the outlet and forget to plug it back in.
+This seems like common sense, but you would be surprised at how many times the sump pump is simply unplugged.
+Boxes that are moved around in your basement could bump the plug loose, or a family member may unplug it to use the outlet and forget to plug it back in.

-Sometimes wiring can become dislodged or loose fitting in your sump pump.
+Sometimes wiring can become dislodged or loose-fitting in your sump pump.
 This is a simple fix.
 To check the wires, first turn off the power to the pump!
-Please do not attempt to touch the wiring with the power still on to avoid the risk of electric shock.
+Do not attempt to touch the wiring with the power still on in order to avoid the risk of electric shock.
 Once the power is disconnected, check all the wires around the pump ensuring they are tightly connected and free of obstructions.